 Tatevik is also working on journal articles in the areas of securitisation theory, and the nexus of risk and complicity.
 Tatevik's unfolding research agenda revolves around dialogical approaches to normative international relations and the study of diplomacy; de-securitisations/counter-securitisations and anti-war movements; as well as Russia-West relations.

 Current PhD / research supervisions

 Tatevik currently supervises one PhD student, who is researching: 'The Role of OSCE in Conflict Resolution: The Nagorno-Karabakh Conflict as a Case Study'.
-Tatevik also acts as second supervisor to several PhD students in the Academy, working on themes such as the role of diaspora in diplomatic relations; public diplomacy; protocol, diplomacy and statecraft, as well as information security and intelligence.
+Tatevik also acts as second supervisor to several PhD students in the Institute for Diplomacy and International Governance, working on themes such as the role of diaspora in diplomatic relations; public diplomacy; protocol, diplomacy and statecraft, as well as information security and intelligence.

 Interests and activities